Daa2020/SushiSwapChainCaller/README.md

 The smart contract does not include the withdrawal functionality necessary for a complete cycle.

 ## Test Cases
 The test cases are located in the test directory.
 They ensure the functionality of the smart contract by simulating different scenarios.
-Each test case covers a specific deposit in either MasterChefV1 or MasterChefV2, using different token pairs.
+Each test case covers the addition of liquidity to a specific pool and the subsequent deposit, either in MasterChefV1 or MasterChefV2, of the obtained liquidity tokens.
+This transaction is made using specific token pairs previously stored in the contract.
 The test cases also include a log file that records events for testing and allows for verification of intermediate calls within the contract.
 The code and test cases in this repository are configured to run in a forked Ethereum mainnet environment.

 ## Installation